 The ability to attend to relevant information within one’s environment is critical for goal-directed behavior.
 Attention is central to this process, as it is necessary to keep internal goals active in working memory long enough to affect our actions (Norman & Shallice, 1986).
 Individuals who possess high attentional control capacities are more likely to ignore salient but unrelated information that would otherwise produce distractions.
 To investigate attentional control and working memory processes, researchers commonly use paradigms that present participants with task-related information, which is contrasted with information that is highly salient yet unrelated to current task goals (see Rogers & Monsell, 1995; De Jong, 2000, for reviews).
 These studies have consistently shown that when participants are required to suppress task-unrelated information, both response times (RTs) and error rates are increased (e.g., Jersild, 1927; Stroop, 1935).
 Thus, task contexts that tax working memory and attentional control produce performance declines.

 Interest in the relationship between attentional control and task-performance is not new.
-In an early example, Stroop (1935) showed that both RTs and error rates increased when color-words were presented using ink that was incongruent with the word’s meaning versus a congruent ink (i.e., “blue” printed in red ink vs. blue ink).
-Dubbed the Stroop task, this procedure has received significant attention in the literature and has been described as “the gold standard” measure of attentional control (see MacLeod, 1992).
+For example, the Stroop Color Naming Task (Stroop, 1935) has received significant attention and has been described as “the gold standard” measure of attentional control (see MacLeod, 1992).
 This is because successful task completion requires both activation and maintenance of the task goal in working memory (e.g., naming the ink color) while simultaneously suppressing salient but task-irrelevant information (e.g., automatically reading the color name).
 As a result, the Stroop task is often used to investigate questions related to working memory and attentional control processes.
 For example, Kane and Engle (2003) showed that low working memory individuals (as determined by performance on the operation-span task) routinely committed more errors than high working memory individuals, particularly on incongruent trials in which ink colors and word names did not match.
 Similarly, Spieler, Balota, and Faust (1996) showed that age-related declines in working memory and attentional control impair Stroop performance.
 Compared to younger adults, healthy older adults showed slower RTs (but not an increase in error rates), while older adults with Alzheimer’s Disease (AD), showed large costs to both RTs and error rates, even after being age-matched to healthy older adults.
 Taken together, working memory is critical for keeping internal goals active, as both healthy, low-span individuals and those with working memory impairments each show greater difficulty maintaining desired task goals when suppressing information that conflicts with the current task-set.

-While the Stroop task provides a demonstration of inhibition of automatic processes such as word reading, there has been an increased focus on using task-switching paradigms to investigate questions related to attentional control and working memory (Jersild, 1927; Rogers & Monsell, 1995; see De Jong, 2000; Kiesel et al., 2010, for reviews).
-In a typical task-switching study, participants alternate between completing a set of competing tasks.
-To successfully complete each task, participants must activate the correct task-set while suppressing information pertaining to the inactive task.
-Like the Stroop task, task-switching requires participants to inhibit or suppress salient task processes, but also to keep a relevant task-set active in working memory across trials.
-Additionally, task-switching requires that participants closely monitor for upcoming task changes which can be particularly taxing on working memory processes.
+While the Stroop task demonstrates inhibition of automatic processes such as word reading, there has been an increased focus on using task-switching paradigms to investigate questions related to attentional control and working memory (Jersild, 1927; Rogers & Monsell, 1995; see De Jong, 2000; Kiesel et al., 2010; Koch & Kiesel, 2022, for reviews).
+Commonly, task-switching studies have participants alternate between sets of competing tasks.
+Successfully completing each task requires activating the correct task-set in working memory while suppressing the inactive task-set (see Koch, Poljac, Müller, & Kiesel, 2018).
+Importantly, because task-switching requires that participants closely monitor for upcoming task changes, the sequence in which task-switches occur likely affects performance (i.e., predictive vs. random switching; e.g., Arabaci & Parris, 2020; Minear & Shah, 2008).
+Thus, predictive and random switching may differentially affect working memory processes associated with task-switching performance.
+Below, we describe measures of task-switching performance commonly used to assess working memory processes before discussing how predictive and random switch sequences may differentially affect these measures.

+Local and Global Switch Costs